webpro/Automated-SPA-Testing/README.md

 Some definitions of test type used here:

 * **Unit Testing**: validate correctness of isolated units of the application.
-* **Functional Testing**: verify correct behavior of isolated functions based on user interaction.
+* **Behavior Testing**: verify correct behavior of isolated functions based on user interaction, while faking events etc. in JavaScript.
+* **Functional Testing**: verify correct behavior of functions, while the browser itself is driven by the tests (think Selenium, WebDriver API).
 * **Integration Testing**: combine functions and involve real dependencies (CMS, database, etc.).
 * **Acceptance Testing**: validate correct behavior of the product by the customer.

-This document only focuses on unit and functional testing for client-side single-page applications (SPA), leaving integration and acceptance testing out of scope.
+This document focuses on unit and behavior testing for client-side single-page applications (SPA), leaving functional, integration and acceptance testing out of scope.

 ## Requirements